Connor Barth: Kansas City Chiefs

 Barth was signed as an undrafted free agent by the Kansas City Chiefs in 2008.

 Barth failed to beat out Nick Novak for the team's placekicking job and was waived by the Chiefs on August 29, 2008.

 Barth was re-signed by the team on October 21 after Novak was released.
 In his first NFL game, Barth went 1-for-1 on field goal attempts and 3-for-3 on extra points against the New York Jets.
 He remained perfect up until a Week 15 game (going in he was 9-for-9) where he missed two field goal attempts, including what would have been a game winning 50-yard field goal as time expired against the San Diego Chargers.

 Barth was waived by the Chiefs on July 28, 2009, in favor of Ryan Succop.

 Miami Dolphins

 Barth was signed by the Miami Dolphins on August 10, 2009, to compete with incumbent Dan Carpenter.
 However, the Dolphins waived Barth on August 29.

 Tampa Bay Buccaneers (first stint)

-Barth prepares to kick a field goal held by Jacob Schum in 2015.
+2009 season

 Barth was signed by the Buccaneers on November 3, 2009, after the Buccaneers released Shane Andrus.
 Barth tied an NFL record held by three other kickers when he made three field goals of 50 yards or more against the Miami Dolphins on November 15, 2009; the kicks were from 51, 50, and 54 yards.

 On December 27, 2009, Barth kicked a 47-yard overtime field goal to give the Buccaneers the win over the New Orleans Saints, 20–17.
 He appeared in nine games in the 2009 season.
 He converted all 12 extra point attempts and 14 of 19 field goal attempts.